 In 2016, Sue traveled with her husband and golden retriever Kacy on a 9 month tour throughout 48 states called “My Power of One 12 Acts of Kindness” That journey can be seen here: CLICK HERE

 Summer of 2017 Sue worked as an Associate Producer on the reality show “Win Place Show“ shot in Del Mar, CA. 10 episodes Season 1 It aired on TVG and TVG1.

-In 2018 Sue sat on a panel at the Sundance Film Festival representing women filmmakers.
+In 2018 Sue sat on a panel during the Sundance Film Festival representing women filmmakers.
 Sundance interview here.
 She then headed to Cannes Film Festival in France to speak on a panel in May.
 Sue also attended a Pre-Oscar event for women & diversity as a VIP guest.

 In 2019 Sue moderated the Indie Film Showcase at Sundance Film Festival.
 Currently Sue and her producing partner Sariann Monaco are Co-Producing a reality show titled “Miracle Mob“.
 In March Sue was Executive Producer for the 12-Hour Telethon, “Jump Start a Life“.
 The collaborative team won the Trailblazers award at the San Diego Film Week for their successful event which raised $15,000.